-- A printed copy of the AP Art History Course Description PDF which can be found here or googled, but make sure its the Fall 2019 version: - https://apcentral.collegeboard.org/pdf/ap-art-history-course-and-exam-description-0.pdf - 11 Tabs labeled: - o Course Description General Info - o 10 different sections for each content area (1-10). - From the printed copy of the course description, split up the 10 content areas and put the correct printed information into each corresponding tabs. (for example, all Content Area 1: Prehistory images and information should go into tab 1, etc.) - Add note paper to each of the 10 content area sections
+https://secure-media.collegeboard.org/digitalServices/pdf/ap/ap-art-history-course-and-exam-description.pdf print only the pages with images for each content areas as well as the Enduring Understanding & Essential Knowledge pages.
+Then simply 3-hole punch them and put them behind each corresponding content area tab. (for example, all Content Area 1: Prehistory images and information should go into tab 1, etc.) - Add note paper to each of the 10 content area sections